carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 effects when adding an import.

-We should limit how names can be reused with shadowing rules, so the meaning of a name doesn't change as you exit scopes.
+We should limit how names can be reused with shadowing rules, so the meaning of a name doesn't change in surprising ways between scopes.
 Further, if you find a matching declaration you don't have to keep searching to see if there is another that hides the one you found.
 This both expands the context you have to consider, and is an opportunity to make a mistake identifying the correct context, potentially